AymenBrahim20/PortfolioProjects/FootballMarketAnalysis/README.md

 5. **Time-Series Analysis:**
    - Analyzed player data over time to understand changes in ratings and salaries across different seasons.

-6. **Feature Engineering:**
-   - Engineered new features from existing player data to extract more meaningful insights.

 ## Data Source